wjase/mwweb/docs/pages/exhibitions/index.md

 25th February to 1st April 2023, Limerance was selected for the group Show "Darkness to Light" at the Atkinson Gallery, Millfield School, 8 - 16 Glaston Road, Street, BA16 0YD.

 VIVID, 16th May to 24th June 2023, Solo show at Burdall's Yard, 7A Anglo Terrace, Bath, BA1 5NH.

+From 8th August, Limerance and Rapture are showing at Sulis Hospital, in association with Art at the Heart, RUH.

 # 2022